-The subscapularis muscle is a triangle shaped muscle originating at subscapular fossa and inserting at the lesser tubercle of the humerus.
-The muscle is named for its orientation under the scapula: sub (under) scapula (wing bone).
-The subscapularis is 1 of the 4 muscles which compose the rotator cuff apparatus.
-The other 3 are supraspinatus, infraspinatus, and teres minor.
-The subscapularis muscle’s primary function is internal rotation but can also aid in adducting the humerus.
+The subscapularis muscle is a large and powerful triangle-shaped muscle originating at subscapular fossa and inserting at the lesser tubercle of the humerus.
+The muscle derives its name from its orientation under the scapula: sub (under) scapula (wing bone).
+The subscapularis is one of the four muscles which compose the rotator cuff apparatus.
+The other three are the supraspinatus, infraspinatus, and teres minor muscles.
+The subscapularis muscle’s primary function is internal rotation, but can also aid in adducting the humerus.
 The subscapularis nerve innervates the muscle.
 The subscapular artery provides blood supply, and lymph drainage flows into the axillary nodes.
 This muscle and tendon are less likely to tear than other rotator cuff muscles.
 When there is an insult to the muscle or tendon, loss of function produces weakness in internal rotation.
 Non-operative management is the treatment of choice for partial tears and tendinopathies.
 Surgical intervention may be required (1) if conservative management fails, (2) depending on the activity level or profession of the individual, for example, athletes, and (3) in the case of full-thickness tears.

 The subscapularis is the largest, strongest muscle of the rotator cuff.
 The rotator cuff muscles are important in shoulder movement and help maintain glenohumeral joint stability.
 The subscapularis muscle lies at the anterior surface of the scapula.
 It originates at the subscapular fossa, specifically the medial and lower two-thirds of the groove on the lateral border.
-The muscles transitions to a tendon which inserts on the lesser tubercle of the humerus in front of the joint capsule.
+The muscles transition to a tendon, which inserts on the lesser tubercle of the humerus in front of the joint capsule.
 Some fibers extend to the greater tubercle and bicipital groove.
 An outpouching of the glenohumeral joint lies between the subscapularis muscle and anterior surface of the scapula functioning as a bursa.
 The remainder of the rotator cuff muscles (supraspinatus, infraspinatus, and teres minor), insert into the greater tubercle.
-When the subscapularis muscle contracts it will internally or medially rotate the humerus.
-This is the only rotator cuff muscle that has this function.
-In certain positions, subscapularis has some adduction and extension function.
+When the subscapularis muscle contracts, it will internally or medially rotate the humerus.
+The subscapularis is the only rotator cuff muscle that has this function.
+In certain positions, subscapularis has some adduction and extension functions.
 This function also helps prevent anterior displacement of the humerus.

-There are 3 primary germ layers, which are made up of endoderm, ectoderm, and mesoderm during embryogenesis.
-The mesoderm forms muscles that make up the rotator cuff to include subscapularis.
+There are three primary germ layers, comprised of endoderm, ectoderm, and mesoderm during embryogenesis.
+The subscapularis muscle derives from mesoderm, as do all of the rotator cuff muscles.

-Blood supply is composed of the subscapular artery, which is a branch of the axillary artery.
+The subscapular artery, a branch of the axillary artery, is the primary blood supply to the subscapularis muscle.
 Lymph drains into the axillary lymph nodes.

-The large and powerful triangular muscle originates at the subscapular fossa and inserts into the lesser tubercle of the humerus.
-The muscle works to internally and adducts the humerus.
+The subscapularis muscle originates at the subscapular fossa and inserts into the lesser tubercle of the humerus.
+The muscle internally rotates and adducts the humerus.
 The bicep tendon lies underneath the subscapularis tendon in the bicipital groove.

-Partial tears are treated non-operatively.
+Treatment for partial tears is non-operative.
 Surgical evaluation occurs when there is a full-thickness tear, depending on the activity level or profession of the individual, and patients who fail conservative management.
 Surgery is performed either by arthroscopy or open technique.
 Biceps pathology frequently co-occurs and may require tenotomy or tenodesis.

 History and Physical

-There are multiple special tests which can be used to examine the subscapularis.
+Multiple special tests can prove useful to examine the subscapularis.
 The "Gerber" or lift-off test is performed by having the patient internally rotate their shoulder and place the dorsum of their hand against their lower back.
-A positive test is noted when the patient is unable to move the hand away from lower back with or without resistance or when they experience pain.
+A positive test is when the patient is unable to move the hand away from the lower back with or without resistance or when they experience pain.
 If the patient is unable to get their hand behind their back, the abdominal compression or belly-press test may be employed.
-This test is performed by having the patient internally rotate their arm to their abdomen, with their elbow bent to 90 degrees, and the hand, wrist, and elbow forming a straight line and then pressing against the abdomen.
-A positive test is noted when the elbow falls posteriorly, with pain or weakness with the maneuver, or with the inability to compress without flexing the wrist.
+This test involves having the patient internally rotate their arm to their abdomen, with their elbow bent to 90 degrees, and the hand, wrist, and elbow forming a straight line and then pressing against the abdomen.
+A positive test is when the elbow falls posteriorly, with pain or weakness with the maneuver, or with the inability to compress without flexing the wrist.
 The bear hug test is performed by having the patient place their hand on the opposite shoulder.
 The examiner tries to externally rotate the arm while the patient tries to maintain their hand on the shoulder.
 A positive test occurs when the patient cannot hold against the external force applied by the examiner.
 The Napoleon test is performed similarly to the abdominal compression test.
-A positive result occurs when the patient can press only by flexing the wrist to 90 degrees and an intermediate result, suggesting partial function of the subscapularis muscle, occurs when the wrist is flexed between 30 and 60 degrees.
-One study found the bear hug test to be the most sensitive for subscapularis tears (60%), followed by the belly-press (40%), Napoleon (25%) and lift off test (17.6%).
+A positive result occurs when the patient can press only by flexing the wrist to 90 degrees and an intermediate result, suggesting partial function of the subscapularis muscle, occurs when the wrist flexes between 30 and 60 degrees.

 Subscapularis tendonitis and tendinopathy are managed conservatively.
-Generally, this includes rest and activity modification, including discontinuation of offending activities, analgesia including acetaminophen and NSAIDs, ice and physical therapy.
+Generally, this includes rest and activity modification, including discontinuation of offending activities, analgesia including acetaminophen and NSAIDs, ice, and physical therapy.
 In most patients, this will resolve their symptoms.
-In refractory cases, corticosteroid injections are indicated.
+Refractory cases may indicate the need for corticosteroid injections.

 Tears of the subscapularis tendon are often underdiagnosed and require a high index of suspicion by the clinician.
 Elderly patients with partial tear can be managed non-operatively with NSAIDs and physical therapy for 6 to 12 weeks.
 The short-term intra-articular injection can be effective for relieving pain and improving function.
-If no improvement with conservative management then the patient should be referred to orthopedic for surgical evaluation.
-Full thickness tears, athletes and younger individuals with a tear should also have a surgical evaluation.
+If no improvement with conservative management, then the patient should be referred to orthopedic for surgical evaluation.
+Athletes and younger individuals with a tear, as well as anyone with a full-thickness tear, should have a surgical evaluation.
 Surgery is performed either arthroscopically or in an open technique.
 Biceps pathology frequently co-occurs and may require tenotomy or tenodesis.

 |||Eovaldi BJ,Varacallo M, Anatomy, Shoulder and Upper Limb, Shoulder Muscles 2018 Jan; [PubMed PMID: 30521257]|